 DMIT Instruction Support Lab.
 The Instruction Support (IS) Lab provides an environment in which faculty may seek and receive one-on-one, guided, or independent support for course development and delivery.
 Expert staff work closely with faculty to refine and develop their skills and confidence in the design and delivery of instruction through a variety of technology-supported means, both synchronous and asynchronous.
 Located in CPCOM 213, the IS Lab provides faculty, university professionals, and graduate students with a unique opportunity to integrate technology with instruction.
 The IS Lab sponsors workshops and demonstrations and serves as a dynamic clearinghouse of information and referrals for effective integration of technology with education.

-For more information about IS Lab resources, support, and workshops, access the Web site at dmit.asu.edu/islab.
+For more information, access the Web site at dmit.asu.edu/islab.